natrajwadhai13/Notes/README.md

-Que 1) What is the difference between Continuous Integration, Continuous Delivery, and Continuous Deployment?
+### 🔁 Que 1) What is the difference between Continuous Integration, Continuous Delivery, and Continuous Deployment?
 Can you explain with an example from your past project?
-Ans-
+### ✅ **Answer**
 Continuous Integration (CI) is the process where developers frequently merge code changes into the main branch.
 This triggers automated builds and tests to ensure nothing is broken.

 Continuous Delivery (CD) extends CI by making sure that the code is always in a deployable state.
 After passing tests, it is pushed to staging or pre-prod automatically, but manual approval is required for production.